 Finding a sense of place and belonging

-Pastoral care is multifaceted to ensure each and every child is happy and well-cared for:
+Pastoral care is multifaceted to ensure every child is happy and well-cared for:

 - Tutors.
 Year groups are divided into classes, each with a form tutor who understands each child, looks after their welfare and academic progress and is the first point of contact between parents and the school